On 1 January 2018 OJEU Thresholds changed.

 Download your free copy of 2020-2021 here.

-Public sector procurement is currently agreed at EU level.
+Public sector procurement is currently agreed upon at EU level.
 The EU Public Contracts Directive – transposed into UK law by the UK Public Contracts Regulations and the Public Contracts Regulations (Scotland) – sets out detailed requirements for all stages of the procurement process.
 This includes how contract opportunities are advertised.
 The thresholds indicate at what value a contract for goods, works or services must be advertised throughout the EU in the Official Journal of the European Union (OJEU).

 It is mandatory for public sector contracting authorities to adhere to these regulations.
 However, tenderers should also be aware of advertising thresholds.